liorjtal/Albreakdo/README.md

 My program is a brick-break style game that teaches the user important fundamental concepts in the field of environmental science relating to albedo and climate change.

-Mechanics/ideas still missing:
+Mechanics still missing:

-- Scene management (main menu, controls menu, info menu, pause menu, reset button)
+- Pause menu, reset button, game over
-- Update canvas color based on timer value
 - Breakable blocks each with own color
 - Breaking a color brick with the same color ball adds more time to timer
 - Some breakable blocks will represent greenhouse gas blocks
-- Greenhouse blocks that are destroyed speed up the timer and make the screen redder and redder (warming up the planet) until player loses game
+- Greenhouse blocks that are destroyed speed up the timer

 ### In Development